Selen-Suyue/DensePolicy/README.md

 ![teaser](assets/images/teaser.png)
 ## 🛫 Getting Started
 This is the 3D version of Dense Policy, you can also refer [2D Dense Policy Code](https://github.com/Selen-Suyue/DensePolicy2D) here.

+You can also refer [DSPv2](https://github.com/Selen-Suyue/DSPv2), an effective and generalizable dense policy, can deploy for whole-body mobile manipulation.
 ### 💻 Installation

 Please following the [installation guide](assets/docs/INSTALL.md) to install the `dsp` conda environments and the dependencies, as well as the real robot environments.
 Also, remember to adjust the constant parameters in `dataset/constants.py` and `utils/constants.py` according to your own environment.